beehive-lab/TornadoVM/docs/source/multi-device.rst

     bc:  BARRIER  event-list 17
     bc:  END

-Let's take a closer look at one such line: Interpreter instance running bytecodes for: [NVIDIA CUDA] -- NVIDIA GeForce RTX 3070 Running in thread: pool-1-thread-1.
+Let's take a closer look at the first line: Interpreter instance running bytecodes for: [NVIDIA CUDA] -- NVIDIA GeForce RTX 3070 Running in thread: pool-1-thread-1.

 This line reveals details about the TornadoVM interpreter's operation.
 We observe that we have two separate instances of the TornadoVM interpreter, each running independently within distinct Java threads.
-One instance operates within pool-1-thread-1, while the other resides in pool-1-thread-2.
+One instance operates within pool-1-thread-1, while the other operates in pool-1-thread-2.
-In the sequential execution scenario showcased earlier in this tutorial, we would expect all instances of the TornadoVM interpreter to run from the main thread.
+In the sequential execution scenario showcased earlier in this tutorial (:ref:`Sequential Execution on Multiple Devices`), we would expect all instances of the TornadoVM interpreter to run from the main Java thread.

-This distinction is essential as it helps us understand how TornadoVM's bytecode execution occurs in parallel, efficiently utilizing available hardware resources, such as the NVIDIA GeForce RTX 3070 GPU and the 13th Gen Intel(R) Core(TM) i7-13700 CPU (based on the earlier debug output).
+This distinction is essential as it helps us understand how TornadoVM's bytecodes are executed in parallel, while also efficiently utilizing available hardware resources, such as the NVIDIA GeForce RTX 3070 GPU and the 13th Gen Intel(R) Core(TM) i7-13700 CPU (based on the earlier debug output).

-By comprehending these details, developers gain valuable insights into how TornadoVM efficiently harnesses multi-threading capabilities, leading to optimized and parallel execution of tasks on various devices, resulting in enhanced performance and overall system efficiency.
+By comprehending these details, developers gain valuable information on how TornadoVM efficiently harnesses multi-threading capabilities.

-Limitations
+The feature of running multiple tasks on multiple devices results in enhanced performance and overall system efficiency.

+Not Supported
 ----------------------------------------------

 * Tasks that share data dependencies can run only on a single device.